CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Attack.md

     1. without uploading any documents to it.
     2. uploading a document to it.

-    **Note that MITRE ATT&CK appears a lot less than CWE on the internet so an LLM will have a lot less context for CAPEC.**

 ## Data Sources

 The MITRE ATTACK Tactics and Techniques are available online at https://attack.mitre.org/tactics/enterprise/ as 1 webpage for each of the 14 Tactics.